liormedan/Audio-chat/README.md

    ```
    npm install
    ```
+2. Configure environment variables by copying `.env.example` to `.env` and adjusting `REACT_APP_API_BASE` if your backend is hosted elsewhere.

-2. Start the development server:
+3. Start the development server:
    ```
    npm start
    ```

-3. Open your browser and navigate to `http://localhost:3000`
+4. Open your browser and navigate to `http://localhost:3000`

 ## Usage